-When I finally get home, the house is a mess because the boys have been home by themselves.
+When I finally get home, the house was a mess because the boys had been home by themselves.
 They ransacked the snack foods and beverages and left their garbage everywhere.
-I made a quick dinner (frozen fish sticks and French fries) and decide that the day has been so stressful that I need a little me time.
+I made a quick dinner (frozen fish sticks and French fries) and decide that the day had been so stressful that I need a little me time.

 Two hours and $60 later I walked out of the salon with butchered bangs and flaming red roots.
 Let’s just say when your stylist says, “Oh wow, I can fix this,” while rinsing out your color, you know you are screwed.
 As for why he dyed my roots fire engine red I can’t say.
 He was supposed to be dying them brown.